-Here the 10 titles for Jesus in John 1:
+Here are the ten titles for Jesus in John 1:

 - The Word.
 Verse 1: “In the beginning was the Word.”